 Uncrewed Aircraft to Measure the Boundary Layer

 The advent of small, uncrewed aircraft systems (sUAS) for atmospheric research offers opportunities to make unique meteorological measurements in the lowest layer of the Earth’s atmosphere.
-ARL’s ATD Division in Oak Ridge, TN uses sUAS to measure how temperature and relative humidity change with altitude, map the temperature and reflectivity characteristics of the Earth’s surface, and perform storm damage assessment in a never-before-available way that is faster, cheaper, and safer than using manned aircraft.
+ARL’s Atmospheric Transport and Dispersion Division in Oak Ridge, TN uses sUAS to measure how temperature, humidity and wind change with altitude and map the temperature and reflectivity characteristics of the Earth’s surface.

 ARL’s Fleet of Aircraft